JuliaML/MLDataPattern.jl/docs/index.rst

 some of the more advanced topic.
 A particularly important aspect of modern Machine Learning is what is known as *model selection*.
 Most of the time, this boils down to choosing appropriate hyper-parameters for the model one is working with.
-To avoid bias in this selection process, it is quite common to employ some kind of **repartitioning strategy** on the training data.
-One of the most famous of these strategies is :math:`k`-folds cross validation.
-Of course the partitioning is just one part of such a model selection process, since we still have to compute and compare the performance somehow.
+To avoid subtle problems in this selection process, and to reduce variance of the performance estimates, it is quite common to employ some kind of **repartitioning strategy** on the training data.
+One of the most famous of these strategies is used by :math:`k`-folds cross validation.
+Of course the partitioning itself is just one part of such a model selection process, since we still have to compute and compare the performance somehow.
 However, it is an important step that is needed to make the most of the available data.
 So important in fact, that we will spend a whole section on it.

 .. toctree:: :maxdepth: 2